xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 The sender or the receiver can cancel a Check at any time before it is cashed.
 A Check can also have an expiration time, after which it cannot be cashed, and anyone can cancel it.

 Introduces three new transaction types: CheckCreate, CheckCancel, and CheckCash, and a new ledger object type, Check.
-Adds a new transaction result code, `tecEXPIRED`, which occurs when trying to create a Check whose expiration time is in the past.
+Adds a new transaction result code, <span class="code-snippet">tecEXPIRED</span>, which occurs when trying to create a Check whose expiration time is in the past.

 ## CryptoConditions